By Joe Kleiman

 Rothschild worked on the safety-spiel segment of the preshow with former Disney animator and Imagineer George Scribner, along with Will Martinez as animators – endeavoring to bring something new to the form.
-“For each new location,” he points out,” we try to bring something unexpected to this anticipated necessity.
-There’s a massive amount of ethnicity out here in the American West.
-We ultimately chose a young woman whose appearance, by design, could be read as any number of ethnicities.”
-She’s accompanied on screen by two prairie dogs, named Midnight and Snake Eyes.
+“For each new location,” he points out, “we try to bring something unexpected.”
+For FlyOver Las Vegas they chose a young woman as a central character.
+She’s accompanied on screen by two prairie dogs named Midnight and Snake Eyes.
 Rothschild points out that their names are Vegas ‘Easter eggs,’ being terms for the casino dice game craps.

 Tom Holkenborg (better known by his stage name Junkie XL) composed the attraction’s score.
-Sound Sculpture’s Ben Harrington (son of son of legendary Walt Disney Imagineering media designer Joe Harrington), whose credits include the Indiana Jones and Tower of Terror attractions at Disney parks, created the audio for the safety spiel and the main ride experience, while long-time collaborator Craig Krueger provided the sound mix for the dome.
-Krueger had previously served as sound mixer on Disney’s “Soarin’ over California.”
+Sound Sculpture’s Ben Harrington (son of legendary Walt Disney Imagineering media designer Joe Harrington), created the audio for the safety spiel and the main ride experience, while long-time collaborator Craig Krueger provided the sound mix for the dome.
+Both Harrington and Krueger have previously worked on several major attractions at Disney parks.

 Where to FlyOver?